bjohnson05/cmsi186/cmsi186-Spring2020/homework07/README.md

 * The value of <code><em>N</em></code> will be specified as a command line argument
 * You should ignore birthdays that fall on February 29, e.g., assume that they have been uniformly distributed among the other 365 days of the year
 * Solve this problem analytically in your head, as well as programmatically &ndash; and make sure that your program and your analysis confirm one another!
-* Your program should be able to simulate one million experiments or more, and provide feedback to the user if it is taking a long time
+* Your program should be able to simulate one million experiments or more, and provide feedback to the user if it is taking a long time.
+The number of experiments will be specified as a second command line argument, with a default value of 100,000.
 * Make sure that you handle any errors that arise from user input, as usual
 * You are free to write as few or as many extra methods as you see fit
 * Your program must output TWO NUMBERS: